sunnypatel99/AI-Budget-Bot/README.md

 ---

 **Note**: This system handles personal financial data.
 Always review transactions for accuracy, maintain backups, and secure your API credentials properly.

+**Pro Tip**: Start with n8n Cloud for quick setup and easy testing, then migrate to self-hosted Raspberry Pi once you're comfortable with the workflows.
+This gives you the best of both worlds: fast start and long-term cost savings.

 **Contact**: [LinkedIn](www.linkedin.com/in/sunnypatel99)